 - Social Insurance Number (SIN)

-- Most recent income tax information (you can find this on Line 150 of your last tax return)
+- Most recent Total Income tax amount (Line 150 of your last tax return or Notice of Assessment)

 - Resources (scholarship amounts, savings, etc.)